Best women’s merino underwear for tramping

 Merino underwear are a great option for hiking – merino dries quickly and is odour resistant.
 But there are so many brands to choose from, so which is the best?
 I’ve tested offerings from some of the main New Zealand brands.
 Here are my recommendations!

 Note: this article contains some affiliate links.
 If you purchase an item using the link, I will get a small referral fee at no extra cost to you.
 None of these brands sponsored this post or directly influenced my opinions.
-If this article inspires you to buy some merino underwear, please use these links.
+If this article inspires you to buy some merino underwear, please consider using these links.
 Thanks for supporting my blog!

 Icebreaker Merino Underwear